Mayank1747/Retail-Sales-Dashboard/README.md

 ## 📬 Feedback

 Have suggestions or improvements?
-Feel free to [open an issue](https://github.com/Mayank1747/Retail-Sales-Dashboard//issues) or submit a pull request!
+Feel free to [open an issue](https://github.com/Mayank1747/Retail-Sales-Dashboard//issues)!

----

 ## 🧑‍💻 Author

 **Mayank Sharma**